You may be able to deduct attorney fees and court costs paid to recover a judgment or settlement for a claim of unlawful discrimination.

 - The judgment or settlement to which your attorney fees and court costs apply must occur after October 22, 2004.

-- The fees will be reported as 'UDC' in the Adjusted Gross Income section of IRS Form 1040
+- The TaxAct program will report the fees as "UDC" in the Adjusted Gross Income section of IRS Form 1040.